Need a schedule of condition? Get a fee proposal the same working day.

 Cost considerations

 The cost of a schedule of condition for a commercial lease is driven by the size and complexity of the premises, the level of written reporting required, and whether roof-level or high-access elements are in scope.
-Smaller office suites and straightforward single-use units can often be scoped in a short inspection, while large industrial premises, multi-let buildings, or older mixed-use stock require more inspection and reporting time.
+That cost should be assessed against the potential claim it may help evidence.
+Dilapidations exposure can be a five-figure issue on a small office, a six-figure issue on medium-sized premises, and a seven-figure or million-pound issue on large or complex buildings.

 See the schedule of condition cost guide for the factors that shape the fee and a practical view of what proportionate instruction looks like.